codemonkeysio/code-monkeys-blog/docs/_posts/leetcode/2021-08-11-reverse-string.md

 author: Jay the Code Monkey
 date: 2021-08-11T15:35:00.000Z
 topic: LeetCode
+description: Hey fellow Code Monkeys!!! 🐵 Check out the Solution & Notes for the LeetCode problem Reverse String! 🍌🐒
-description: Write a function that reverses a string.
+cardDescription: Write a function that reverses a string.
 The input string is given as an array of characters.
 Ex) 1 Input...
 img: leetcode/07-reverse-string/post.png
 videoURL: 'https://www.youtube-nocookie.com/embed/Ue3XmMvLwsY'
 mathjax: